ncsu-landscape-dynamics/popsborder/docs/pests.md

 ```
   clustered:
-    max_infested_stems_per_cluster: 10
+    max_infested_stems_per_cluster: 200
+    max_cluster_width: 600
-    distribution: gamma
+    distribution: random
-    parameters:
-    - 4
-    - 2
 ```

-The cluster size in terms of infested stems is limited by `max_infested_stems_per_cluster`.
-If `max_infested_stems_per_cluster` is exceeded, more than one cluster is generated so that number of stems in each cluster conforms to this limit.
-Note that `max_infested_stems_per_cluster` is also used to determine infested boxes per cluster when `infestation_unit` = `boxes` by dividing `max_infested_stems_per_cluster` by `stems_per_box`.
+The maximum number of infested stems within a cluster is limited by `max_infested_stems_per_cluster`.
+If `max_infested_stems_per_cluster` is exceeded, more than one cluster is generated so that number of infested stems in each cluster conforms to this limit.
+The maximum width of the cluster (range over which stems may be infested) is limited by `max_cluster_width`.

+Note that when `infestation_unit` = `boxes`, `max_cluster_width` is also
+used to determine the number of infested boxes per cluster by dividing `max_cluster_width` by `stems_per_box` rounded to nearest integer.

-The distribution used to place infested stems within each cluster can be `gamma`, `random`, or `continuous`.
-The `gamma` option uses the gamma distribution and takes two parameters (shape and rate) that determine the total width of the cluster (range over which stems may be randomly infested) and probability distriubtion shape.
-The `random` option uses the uniform random distribution and takes one parameter to define the total width of the cluster (range over which stems may be randomly infested).
-Note that when `infestation_unit` = `boxes`, the `random` arrangement does not use this total width parameter.
-In this case, the total width of the cluster in terms of boxes will equal `max_infested_stems_per_cluster` / `stems_per_box` rounded to nearest integer.
-The `continuous` distribution does not have any parameters and produces infested stems next to each other so the number of infested stems in the cluster is always the same as the total width of the cluster.
+The distribution used to place infested stems within each cluster can be `random`, or `continuous`.
+The `random` option places infested stems within each cluster using a uniform random distribution.
+The `continuous` distribution places infested stems within each cluster continuously (next to each other) so the number of infested stems in the cluster is always the same as the total width of the cluster.

 ### Random box
 The settings for `random_box` is: